lambda-feedback/user-documentation/docs/advanced/evaluation_functions/specification.md

 Error reporting should follow a specific approach for all evaluation functions. **If the `evaluation_function` you've written doesn't throw any errors, then it's output is returned under the `result` field - and assumed to have worked properly**.
 This means that if you catch an error in your code manually, and simply return it - the frontend will assume everything went fine.
 Instead, errors can be handled in two ways:

-**Letting `evaluation_function` fail**: On the request handler in the [Base Layer](#base-layer), the call to evaluation_function is wrapped in a try/except which catches any exception.
-This causes the evaluation to stop completely, returning a standard message, and a repr of the exception thrown in the `error.detail` field.
+**Letting `evaluation_function` fail**: [Shimmy](#base-layer) wraps the call to `evaluation_function` in a try/except which catches any exception.
+This causes the evaluation to stop completely and return `{"error": {"message": "<repr of the exception>"}}`.

-**Custom errors**: If you want to report more detailed errors from your function, use the `EvaluationException` class provided in the [evaluation-function-utils](module.md#errors) package.
+**Custom errors**: If you want to report more detailed errors from your function, use the `EvaluationException` class provided in the [evaluation-function-utils](module.md#class-evaluationexception) package.
 These are caught before all other standard exceptions, and are dealt with in a different way.
 These provide a way for your function to throw errors and stop executing safely, while supplying more accurate feedback to the front-end.

+!!! note
+    `EvaluationException` is part of the legacy `evaluation-function-utils` package.
+Functions built on Shimmy with `lf_toolkit` have no structured-error equivalent yet — raising **any** exception produces the `{"error": {"message": ...}}` block above.

 !!!
 Example
 It is discouraged to do the following in the evaluation code: